thi-voltage-visionaries/team-bms/README.md

 • Module for reading Daly-BMS data:

-With "pip install dalybms" you download a python module the read out the BMS with bluetooth or UART.
+Use "pip install dalybms" to download the python module for reading the BMS via bluetooth or UART.

 Follow the steps on this website: https://pypi.org/project/dalybms/